How do you know if you’re living beyond your means?

-You will start to read everything you can about money management (start with this book, ‘‘The Simple Path to Wealth: Your road map to financial independence and a rich, free life it’s the one I wish I’d read ten years ago).
+You will start to read everything you can about money management (start with this book, ‘‘The Simple Path to Wealth: it’s the one I wish I’d read ten years ago).

 You cannot change the past, so you resolve to alter the future.